romankurnovskii/romankurnovskii.github.io/content/docs/aws-certified-developer-associate/questions.en.md

 **What steps will you take to keep a strong performance?**

-- A) Remove the hot shards
+1. Remove the hot shards
-- B) Merge the hot shards
+1. Merge the hot shards
-- C) Split the hot shards
+1. Split the hot shards
-- D) Increase the shard capacity
+1. Increase the shard capacity

 <details>
 <summary>Explanation</summary>